-To generate long term capital appreciation and current income from a portfolio that is invested in equity and equity related securities as well as in fixed income securities.

-However, there is no assurance or guarantee that the investment objective of the Scheme would be achieved.
+To generate capital appreciation for investors by investing predominantly in equity and equity related instruments and income by investing across other asset classes.
+However, there can be no assurance or guarantee that the investment objective of the Scheme would be achieved.